Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/sk-SK/learn-relevant-links.md

 - [Governance on AXIASolar](https://www.crowdcast.io/e/governance-on-axiasolar--) - An explanation of how governance works in AXIASolar and AXIALunar, with Bill Laboon.
 - [AXIALunar](https://www.crowdcast.io/e/qpz8aran) - An overview of AXIALunar with Anson Lau.
 - [Block Production and Finalization in AXIASolar](https://www.crowdcast.io/e/axiasolar-block-production) - An explanation of how BABE and GRANDPA work together to produce and finalize blocks on AXIALunar, with Bill Laboon.
-- [Validating on AXIASolar](https://www.crowdcast.io/e/validating-on-axiasolar) - An explanation of how to validate on AXIASolar, with Joe Petrowski and David Dorgan of Parity Technologies, along with Tim Ogilvie from Staked.
+- [Validating on AXIASolar](https://www.crowdcast.io/e/validating-on-axiasolar) - An explanation of how to validate on AXIASolar, with Joe Petrowski and David Dorgan of Axia Technologies, along with Tim Ogilvie from Staked.
 - [Understanding Accounts and Keys in AXIASolar](https://www.crowdcast.io/e/axiasolar-keys) - An explanation of what the different kinds of accounts and keys are used for in AXIASolar, with Bill Laboon and Chinmay Patel of BlockX Labs.
 - [Participating in AXIALunar](https://www.crowdcast.io/e/participating-on-axialunar) - How to participate in AXIALunar in a variety of different roles, with Logan Saether.
 - [Developing Apps that Interact with AXIASolar](https://www.crowdcast.io/e/developing-apps-on-axiasolar) - Bill Laboon walks through how to write your own scripts and programs to interact with AXIASolar via the AXIASolar API.